Kernel Scaling for Manifold Learning and Classification: Setting the Scale Parameter

 \subsubsection{The Spectral Approach}

-In this section, we analyze the relation between the spectral properties of the kernel and the extracted DM-based representation.\\ \begin{description} \item[The Ideal Case:] We start with following a simple case presented in \cite{ng2002spectral} for spectral clustering.
-The training set $\mymat{T}$ consists of $N_C$ classes $\myvec{C}_1 \cup \myvec{C}_2\cup...\cup \myvec{C}_{N_C} =\myvec{T}$ with $N_P$ data points within each class.
-These $N_C$ classes are assumed to be well separated in the ambient space.
-This separation is formulated using the following definitions: \begin{enumerate} \item The Euclidean gap is defined by
+In this subsection, we analyze the relation between the spectral properties of the kernel and its corresponding low-dimensional representation.
+We start the analysis by constructing an ideal training set, with well separated classes.
+Then, we add a small perturbation to the training set and compute the perturbed affinity matrix $\myvec{K}$.
+Based on the spectral properties of the perturbed kernel we suggest a scaling $\epsilon$ to capture the essential information for class separation.\\ \begin{description} \item[The Ideal Case:] We begin the discussion by considering an ideal classification setting, in which the $N_C$ classes are assumed to be well-separated in the ambient space $\myvec{X}$ (a similar setting for spectral clustering was described in \cite{ng2002spectral}).
+The separation is formulated using the following definitions: \begin{enumerate} \item The {\em Euclidean gap} is defined as